-At Armstone you can choose the preferred coloured blocks coloured slabs and we can cut to your preferred size, we deliver Australia wide.
+At Armstone you can choose the preferred coloured blocks coloured slabs and we can cut them to your preferred size, we deliver Australia-wide.

 To cover the topic of Sandstone Wall Cladding we would also like to advise that there are imported sandstones.
 These have a similar look to Sydney sandstone, for example, Teakwood Rockfaced sandstone which is a much denser type of sandstone stone in comparison with Sydney Sandstone.
 We have Teakwood sandstone available in 12mm thin tiles (a true display of the strength of the stone) Sydney sandstone will crumble in your hand if you had these cut to 12mm thick!

-You dont have to set with Sandstone cladding, there are other Stone Wall Cladding option on the market that you might desire.
+You don’t have to set it with Sandstone cladding, there is another Stone Wall Cladding option on the market that you might desire.

 Sandstone is a very beautiful stone that can be used in many settings, it’s important to remember that the genetic makeup of this stone is porous and can have adverse effects if the stone happens to interact with water (more so than other types of natural stone) It’s vital to keep this in mind when making the decision of which stone to use as it can be an expensive exercise to get it wrong.
 Armstone supplies only the finest grade Sandstone, be this Sydney sandstone or imported.
 If you need help determining the most suitable options for your sandstone project – reach out to us, we are happy to help.